-May 2008: I was seeking an island in Oceania that still clung to its old way of life.
-In a world of globalization and rapid change, I have always felt that seeking out the world’s last traditional cultures was a race against time.
-This is especially true with all of the missionary activity on these islands, which I am not opposed to, but I am opposed to the transformation of a culture by missionaries.
-I don’t think that God requires all of the world’s cultures to become westernized in order to be saved.
-My quest to find such a place led me to the island of Yap in Micronesia.
-Sure, Micronesia like all places was changing but it and its outer islands maintain more traditional elements of its culture than most Pacific islands.
-This is the story of the 4 days I spent in Yap.
+May 2008: I set out in search of an island in Oceania that still clung to its old way of life.
+In a world shaped by globalization and rapid change, I have always felt that seeking out the world’s last traditional cultures is a race against time.
+This is especially true in regions affected by missionary activity.
+While I am not opposed to missionaries themselves, I do take issue with the transformation of indigenous cultures in their wake.
+I don’t believe that God requires all cultures to become Westernized in order to be saved.

 About Yap